elephfront/robo-import-js/README.md

 ## Chained State support

 Robo includes a concept called the [Chained State](http://robo.li/collections/#chained-state) that allows tasks that need to work together to be executed in a sequence and pass the state of the execution of a task to the next one.
 For instance, if you are managing assets files, you will have a task that compile SCSS to CSS then another one that minify the results.
+The first task can pass the state of its work to the next one.

-This task is compatible with this feature.
+The **robo-import-task** is compatible with this feature.

-All you need to do is make the previous task return the content the robo-import-task should operate on using the `data` argument of a `Robo\Result::success()` or `Robo\Result::error()` call.
+All you need to do is make the previous task return the content the **robo-import-task** should operate on using the `data` argument of a `Robo\Result::success()` or `Robo\Result::error()` call.
 The passed `data` should have the following format:

 ```php
 $data = [